simonw/datasette/docs/json_api.rst

         }
     }

-``<row-pks>`` here is the :ref:`tilde-encoded <internals_tilde_encoding>` primary key value of the row to delete - or a comma-separated list of primary key values if the table has a composite primary key.
+``<row-pks>`` here is the :ref:`tilde-encoded <internals_tilde_encoding>` primary key value of the row to update - or a comma-separated list of primary key values if the table has a composite primary key.

 You only need to pass the columns you want to update.
 Any other columns will be left unchanged.